-SPEAKERS BUREAU The presentations in this edition are available through April 30, 2021, or as funding allows.
+SPEAKERS BUREAU The presentations in this edition are available through December 2021, or as funding allows.
 Kansas nonprofit organizations are invited to apply for Speakers Bureau programs.
-BOOKING A PROGRAM How to bring a Humanities Kansas speaker to your community - Review the catalog and select a speaker and topic. - Contact the speaker and confirm time, date, location, and equipment needs.
-It is up to the host organization to provide the equipment necessary for the presentation or to confirm with the speaker that they can bring their own. - Apply online at humanitieskansas.org for HK program funds to bring the speaker to your community. - Publicize your event.
+BOOKING A PROGRAM How to bring a Humanities Kansas speaker to your community - Review the catalog and select a speaker and topic. - Contact the speaker and confirm time, date, and location. - Apply online at humanitieskansas.org for HK program funds to bring the speaker to your community. - Publicize your event.
 Download a press release, speaker bio, photo, and HK logo poster. - Tell us how it went.
-After the event, download and fill out a Speakers Bureau evaluation and cost-share form and email them to abigail@humanitieskansas.org.
+After the event, download and fill out a Speakers Bureau evaluation and cost-share form and email them to abigail@humanitieskansas.org. - Select presentations can be conducted in person or online!
 CONTACT Abigail Kaup 785/357-0359 or abigail@humanitieskansas.org The opinions expressed by the speakers do not necessarily reflect those of Humanities Kansas.
-POET LAUREATE OF KANSASTM